bengtmartensson/IrpTransmogrifier/CONTRIBUTING.md

 should be minimal; C style declaration of local variables in the beginning of a block discouraged.

-## Text file format

-The format of text files follows the requirement of portability:

-* Text files that are only of interest for Windows (e.g.
-<code>IrScrutinizer_inno.iss</code>) should use CRLF,
-* Text files that a Windows user may open with Textedit (e.g. <code>IrpProtocols.ini</code>)  should use CRLF, unless this creates other problems,
-* Otherwise LF.

 ## Build process

 [Apache Maven](https://maven.apache.org] is used for builds.